Acacia howittii: Taxonomy

-Distribution
+Distribution and habitat

-It is native to an area in eastern Victoria from around the from the upper reaches of the Macalister River area near Mount Howitt in the north and down to around Yarram in the south and extending east to around Tabberabbera where it is usually situated in moist forest environments.
+Sticky wattle is native to eastern Victoria, from around the upper reaches of the Macalister River area near Mount Howitt in the north, and around Yarram in the south, extending east to around Tabberabbera where it is usually grows in moist forest environments.
 Although regarded as a rare species, it is commonly cultivated, and has become naturalised in areas outside its original range.